John is a former broadcaster, urban planner, comedy writer, and journalist living in Chicago.

-Star-Crossed: The Colorful History of the Chicago Coliseum
+The Chicago Coliseum

 The Chicago Coliseum was the premier indoor arena and convention space in Chicago from 1900 until the Chicago Stadium opened in 1929, and continued to host important events through 1971.
-The impressive building—a marvel for its time and a model for future arena construction—hosted a record six national political conventions, some of the earliest and most influential auto shows, the notorious First Ward Ball (flaunting the corruption regime of crooked Aldermen), and Chicago’s NHL franchise.
+The impressive building—a marvel for its time and a model for future arena construction—hosted a record six national political conventions, some of the earliest and most influential auto shows, the notorious First Ward Ball (flaunting the corrupt regime of crooked Aldermen), and Chicago’s NHL franchise.

 Accommodating between 6,000 and 12,000 patrons depending on its configuration, the Coliseum stood for 83 years at 1513 S. Wabash Avenue, just a mile and a half south of the Chicago Loop, near many of the major train stations that converged in Chicago.
 President William McKinley was scheduled to open the Coliseum with brass bands, a parade, and much pomp and circumstance in late August 1900, but unrest in the Philippines prevented him from attending the Coliseum opening.

 The Coliseum was a star-crossed venue from its beginning.
 The thick, stone outside walls of the Coliseum were constructed in the 1880s to surround a Civil War museum constructed by entrepreneur and candy magnate Charles Gunther.
-The centerpiece of the museum was the former Confederate Libby Prison, transported from Richmond, Virginia and re-assembled brick-by-brick on site.
+The centerpiece of the museum was the former Confederate Libby Prison, transported from Richmond, Virginia, and re-assembled brick-by-brick on site.
 When Chicago’s premier arena at 63rd and Stony Island (also known as the Coliseum) burned to the ground killing three workers in 1897, Gunther—by then a Chicago Alderman-- demolished his fading Civil War museum to take advantage.

-During construction of Gunther’s Coliseum, 12 33-ton steel arches collapsed on each other like dominoes on August 28, 1899, resulting in the deaths of 11 workers and dozens of horrific injuries.
+During the construction of Gunther’s Coliseum, 12 33-ton steel arches collapsed on each other like dominoes on August 28, 1899, resulting in the deaths of 11 workers and dozens of horrific injuries.
 A gruesome New York Times article described the accident and the resulting deaths and injuries, predicting doom for several of the injured workers.

-President William McKinley, who had been scheduled to open the building but cancelled, was assassinated just a year later.
+President William McKinley, who had been scheduled to open the building but canceled, was assassinated just a year later.
 After the Coliseum opened in 1908, a bombing in protest of the First Ward Ball killed one worker.
 Theodore Roosevelt spoke at the Coliseum in 1912 as the first major Presidential candidate to accept a nomination in person and survived an assassination attempt ten weeks later.